dcunited001/dcunited001.github.io/_posts/2016-07-12-consciousness-as-a-continuum-life-the-cosmos-and-you.md

 minds and actions of animals.

 In fact, life and especially self-aware life is the universe's means of becoming aware of itself.
+It's summerizing that experience of itself *inside itself*.

 ## Consciousness is a Continuum